BU-CLOUD-F20/Interactive_Web_Visualization/README.md

 ## Description:

 The Hariri Institute for Computing at Boston University is dedicated to leading integrated initiatives in research and technology development, targeting a broad set of disciplines at the nexus of the computational and data sciences.
 In turn, the Institute also serves as a window for the outside world – viewed, as it were, through a computational lens — into the impact and potential inherent in Boston University’s computational and data-driven investments.
-The Institute currently has ~250 faculty affiliates.
-Currently these are represented on the Institute web pages in a simple table format, with some perfunctory search capabilities.
+The Institute has ~250 faculty affiliates.
+Currently, these are represented on the Institute web pages in a simple table format, with some perfunctory search capabilities.
 As a result, someone from the outside has little ability to glean insight into what is done in computing at BU.
 Similarly, someone from the inside has little ability to see how people collaborate and what potential there might be for they themselves to join in.
 This project would develop an interactive, web-based visualization around the scientific collaboration network associated with our faculty affiliates, leveraging data from a bibliographic database(s).
 It might additionally provide researchers with a tool to find other similar collaborators based on their research profiles.
 Fundamentally, it would change the way computing and data-driven research at BU can be understood and likely would serve as a prototype for adoption more broadly in understanding and showcasing research collaboration at BU in general.

 | Members                       | Project Mentors                                                                      |
 | ----------------------------- | ------------------------------------------------------------------------------------ |